Chocolate Caramel Freezer Fudge

 - While fudge is freezing, prepare the caramel layer.
 In a small saucepan (use the same one, just rinse out the chocolate) on low heat, add the coconut oil and allow it to melt.
 Add in cashew butter, maple syrup and sea salt, whisking well to combine.

-- Remove loaf pan from the oven and cover chocolate layer with caramel layer, spreading it out evenly.
+- Remove loaf pan from the freezer and cover chocolate layer with caramel layer, spreading it out evenly.

 - Transfer to the freezer for 1 hour or until fudge is completely solid.